alemar11/ios-watchos-tvos-macos-resources/README.md

 * [ImageOpenTransition](https://github.com/mcmatan/ImageOpenTransition) - Beautiful and precise transitions between ViewControllers images written in Swift.
 * [inbox-replica](https://github.com/RabbitMC/inbox-replica) - Recreated the expanding cells effect from `Inbox` by Google in Swift.
 * [ISScrollViewPageSwift](https://github.com/Ilhasoft/ISScrollViewPageSwift) ScollView with UIViewController.
-* [LNPopupController](https://github.com/LeoNatan/LNPopupController) - LNPopupController is a framework for presenting view controllers as popups of other view controllers, much like the Apple Music and Podcasts apps.
 * [MCMHeaderAnimated](https://github.com/mathcarignani/MCMHeaderAnimated) - MCMHeaderAnimated allows you to add an animation between list and detail views.
 * [MMTransition](https://github.com/MillmanY/MMTransition) - Custom UIPresentationController with (menu/dialog).
 * [MIBlurPopup](https://github.com/MarioIannotta/MIBlurPopup) - MIBlurPopup let you create amazing popups with a blurred background.